Staff-d/hydrafy-gitlab/README.md

 # [hydrafy-gitlab](https://github.com/Staff-d/hydrafy-gitlab)

-Allows gitlab-runners to share their `/nix` dir and thus improve compilation times and leverages the full potential of nix.
+Allows a gitlab-runner to share the `/nix` store between builds and thus improve compilation times and leverages the full potential of nix.
 Only works for docker-runners.

 ## Use Case

 - You don't want to rebuild large dependencies on every run (I am looking at you, [CUDA](https://github.com/NixOS/nixpkgs-channels/blob/nixos-unstable/pkgs/development/compilers/cudatoolkit/common.nix#L235))
-- You want to build large, multi staged derivations which depend eachother
+- You want to build large, multi staged derivations which depend each other
 - You want to share build results across multiple repositories
 - You already have a bunch of gitlab runner and can't be bothered to host a real [hydra](https://github.com/NixOS/hydra)
+- You cannot host your gitlab runner [on a nixos machine](https://gitlab.com/arianvp/nixos-gitlab-runner)

 ## HowTo

 The gitlab runners still require the [nixos/nix](https://hub.docker.com/r/nixos/nix/tags) base image.
-To share the nix-store you'll have to copy its inital contents to the runner- host and mount the resulting dir in all docker runners.
+To share the nix-store you'll have to copy its initial contents to the runner- host and mount the resulting dir in all docker runners.

 To do so, you'll have to follow these steps